 (a) (U) I-94 Arrival/Departure Documents: Foreign visitors to the U.S. arriving via air or sea no longer need to complete paper Customs and Border Protection Form I-94 Arrival/Departure Record or Form I-94-W Nonimmigrant Visa Waiver Arrival/Departure Record.
 Those who need to prove their legal-visitor status—to employers, schools/universities or government agencies—can access their CBP arrival/departure record information online.
+The online arrival/departure record is the official record, not a date written or stamped in a travel document.
 CBP now gathers travelers’ arrival/departure information automatically from their electronic travel records.
 Because advance information is only transmitted for air and sea travelers, CBP will still issue a paper form I-94 at land border ports of entry.
-Upon arrival, a CBP officer stamps the travel document of each arriving non-immigrant traveler with the admission date, the class of admission, and the date that the traveler is admitted until.
+Upon arrival, a CBP officer stamps the travel document of each arriving nonimmigrant traveler with the admission date, the class of admission, and the date that the traveler is admitted until.
 Upon exiting the U.S., travelers previously issued a paper Form I-94 should surrender it to the commercial carrier or to CBP upon departure.
 Otherwise, CBP will record the departure electronically via manifest information provided by the carrier or by CBP.

 (b) (U) Electronic System for Travel Authorization (ESTA): Visa Waiver Program travelers arriving by air or sea must possess a valid ESTA approval to present to CBP officers.
 See 9 FAM 201.1-4(C) paragraph i, as well as the CBP website, for additional details and guidance on the ESTA program.